franciscolobo/KOMODO2/README.md

 - dataset.info  (required, string) - genome metadata file, it should contain at least:
     1. path for annotation data (if "annotation.files.dir" not provided OR file names (if "annotation.files.dir) is provided.
 Please notice this information should be the first column in metadata file;
-    2. phenotype data (numeric, this is the value KOMODO2 uses to rank species when searching for associations)
+    2. phenotype data (numeric, this is the value CALANGO uses to rank species when searching for associations)
-    3. normalization data (numeric, this is the value KOMODO2 uses as a denominator to compute annotation term frequencies to remove potential biases caused by, for instance, over annotation of model organisms or large differences in the counts of genomic elements).
-Please notice KOMODO2 does not require normalization data for GO, as it computes the total number of GO terms per species and uses it as a normalizing factor.
+    3. normalization data (numeric, this is the value CALANGO uses as a denominator to compute annotation term frequencies to remove potential biases caused by, for instance, over annotation of model organisms or large differences in the counts of genomic elements).
+Please notice CALANGO does not require normalization data for GO, as it computes the total number of GO terms per species and uses it as a normalizing factor.

 - x.column (required, numeric) - which column in "dataset.info" contains the phenotype data?

 - ontology (required, string)  - which dictionary data type to use?
 Possible values are "GO" and "other".
-For GO, KOMODO2 can compute normalization data.
+For GO, CALANGO can compute normalization data.

 - dict.path (required, string)  - file for dictionary file (two-column file containing annotation IDs and their descriptions, not needed for GO